Material Issues and Key Sustainability Goals

 Aircraft Business

-• Recognizing the strong social demand for reduced CO2 emissions in the airline industry, we will provide supplementary support for meeting the emission reduction targets of airline companies as an operating lease provider.
-We therefore aim to increase the ratio of new models with good fuel efficiency in our aircraft portfolio.
+• Recognizing the strong social demand for reduced CO2 emissions in the airline industry, we will provide supplementary support for meeting the emissions reduction targets of airline companies as an operating lease provider.
+We therefore aim to increase the ratio of new fuel-efficient models in our aircraft portfolio.
+At Avolon, we aim to achieve 75% new models by 2025.

 Ship Business